How did you get into writing, and why science fiction?

-You've been published for twenty years next year, how have things changed for you as a writer in that time?
+You've been publishing bestselling science fiction books for more than twenty years now, how have things changed for you as a writer in that time?

 I’d like to think I’ve learned a lot about the whole process of novel writing in all that time.
 The way I write the outline and plot structure now is certainly more sophisticated than it was when I approached Mindstar Rising, my first book.
 That kind of development can only ever happen through experience.
 I’m not sure it’s necessarily any easier to write a novel twenty years on, but I certainly have a lot more confidence about being able to deliver when I sit down and face the dreaded blank screen of chapter one.